 Lesson 1 - Every branch is versatile and offers a vast array of job opportunities

 Growing up, we tend to think of the military as GI Joe types kicking down doors with M-16's strapped to their backs.
 And while that group definitely exists within the military, there’s a multitude of other jobs that are necessary to sustaining our powerful defense.
 From pilots to mechanics, the USS ENTERPRISE (the aircraft carrier featured in Top Gun) is full of military personnel that make a mission successful.
-The Fighter Weapons School (fondly known as Top Gun) wouldn’t have been possible without military intelligence officers, teachers, medics, and a vast array of other jobs that made these pilots their best.
+The Fighter Weapons School (fondly known as Top Gun) wouldn’t have been possible without military intelligence officers, teachers, medics, and a vast array of other specialty jobs that made these pilots their best.
 In the military, there's a place for everyone.

 Lesson 2 - Military families serve their country, too